CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Intellectual Property

-- Products Subject to Import License or Permit
+- Products Subject to Import License, Permit or Certificate

 - Products Subject to State Laws

-- Products Subject to Export Certificate, Permit, or License
+- Products Subject to Foreign Export Certificate, Permit, or License

 - Visa and Certificate of Eligibility Requirements